 - Having to prioritize endpoints can leave coverage gaps

-- Leads to large volumes of data for analysis even considering the use of advanced AI
+- EDR can lead to large volumes of data for analysis even considering the use of advanced AI

 - Most effective when monitored 24x7x365